MobileNet is a light-weight computer vision model designed to be used in mobile applications.

 parameters to perform further convolution in-depth dimension.

-But if we’d need three output channels, we’d only need 31*3
+But if we’d need three output channels, we’d only need three 1*3

-parameters, while for the same number of output channels in regular convolution, we’d need 33*3*3
+parameters.
+Meanwhile, for the same number of output channels in regular convolution, we’d need three 3*3*3

 Depthwise separable convolution is a depthwise convolution followed by a pointwise convolution, as follows:

-- Depthwise convolution is the channel-wise DK×DK spatial convolution.
+- Depthwise convolution is the channel-wise DK×DK spatial convolution, where DK×DK represents the size of the convolution in each channel of the input image.
 Suppose we have five channels, we’d then have five DK×DK spatial convolutions.

 - Pointwise convolution is the 1×1 convolution to change the dimension.